How fast your page loads is critical to SEO. Here I'll cover why and what you can do to bring down those all important milliseconds.

 You can also sign up for membership which allows you to monitor speed over time, identifying certain days or hours where your site might be suffering.
 Slightly unrelated but useful, it also monitors to see if your site crashes on a regular basis (another SEO no no) which could be down to poor hosting or coding errors.

 If you see that, compared to your competitors, your loading time is poor then taking action is all part of Search Engine Optimization.
-It's not a silver bullet, if your page loads twice as fast as your competitors it doesn't mean you will rank higher.
-This is just one of many factors but one that must be addressed.
+So what can you do?

 You can add code to your page which tells browsers what to remember and for how long.
 This way someone visiting several pages on your site, for example, does not need to reload your logo every time they open a page.
-If you tell browsers to remember your logo for a week that same person coming back tomorrow will not need to wait while your logo is downloaded.
+If you tell browsers to remember your logo for a week that same person coming back tomorrow will not need to wait while the image is downloaded, it will have been stored in the browser.

 As an example part of a CSS file might look like this: